PLEASE NOTE: From October 2019, Japanese citizens aren't required to get a visa to enter Myanmar.

 The initial step will require you to input your general information starting with your e-mail address and name and ending up with your passport info.
 Doing so should not take you more than 5 minutes.
-Also, Japanese must choose a processing time.
+Also, Japanese citizens must choose processing time.
 Read carefully as processing time will determine the cost of the visa.

-You will be doing a quick revision and payment in second step.
+You will be doing a quick revision and payment in the second step.
 Simply follow the on-screen instructions.
 It is important that Japanese insert every piece of information accurately when reviewing your information.
 While mistakes are common, please keep in mind that revisions are no longer allowed after your application have been processed.

 The last step consists of a personal questionnaire and photo upload.
-Never expect same requirements for everyone as some Japanese may need to upload additional documents.
+Never expect the same requirements for everyone as some Japanese may need to upload additional documents.
 After completing the steps, just click on the submit button and wait for your visa to arrive within your selected timeframe.

 How much does it cost and what are the processing times?

 iVisa provides three excellent options for those who consider time as gold.
 As expected, the higher you must pay for a quicker visa processing.
 Here is what Japanese can choose:

 Standard processing –this option will have your application to be processed within 3 Business Days.
 It is the cheapest option you have.
 It costs only USD 75.00.